Coder-RL/LibreChat-Ollama/rag_api/README.md

    - Never store passwords in environment files or Docker Compose files

 2. **API Security**:
-   - API key authentication is implemented for all endpoints except `/health`
+   - Token-based authentication is implemented for all endpoints except `/health`
-   - Use the `generate_api_key.sh` script to create strong, random API keys
+   - Tokens can be rotated, revoked, and audited using the `manage_token.py` script
+   - Rate limiting is implemented to prevent abuse (10/min for `/embed`, 20/min for `/rag/query`)
    - In production, restrict CORS to specific origins
-   - Add rate limiting to prevent abuse
    - Consider using HTTPS in production environments
+   - Optional IP whitelisting can be enabled for additional security

 3. **Data Protection**:
    - Be aware that vector embeddings can potentially leak information